paulispaulis/pig-page/_posts/2023-01-30-perception-system-survey.markdown

 ## [Survey](#survey)

-This post contains our survey of the current scene in robotics, focused on unstructured (messy) real-world environments, particularly robot vision within those environments.
+This post contains our survey of the current scene in robotics, focused on unstructured (messy, wild) real-world environments, particularly robot vision within those environments.

 ### Robotics and project pitfalls